AsherJN/media-bias-extention/memory-bank/systemPatterns.md

 ### JSON Data Format
 - All communication between components uses JSON for consistency
 - Structured data format makes it easy to parse and display results
+- Both prompt configuration and analysis results use JSON for uniformity

 ### Expandable UI Sections
 - Analysis results are organized into collapsible sections